import sys

 time (torch.Tensor, float):

-Time-to-event or censoring of length n_samples.
+Event or censoring time of length n_samples.

 reduction (str):